 The Riegelmann Boardwalk location during Coney Island winters, but the original location just steps away is open all year round!

 While you’re here, be sure to head to the side of the building and see the countdown clock until the next hot dog eating competition that takes place every 4th of July!

 What’s better than comfort food on a cold winter day?
-The city’s most famous comfort food, PIZZA and one of the best pizza spots in this borough is Totonno’s making it another pick for what to do on our Coney Island winter visit!
+The city’s most famous comfort food, PIZZA and one of the best pizza spots in Brooklyn is Totonno’s making it another pick for what to do on our Coney Island winter visit!